numberoverzero/bloop/docs/api/internal.rst

         Number of items that DynamoDB evaluated, before any filter was applied.
         When projection type is "count", accessing this will automatically exhaust the query.

+    .. attribute:: token

+        A Base64 encoded token describing the current state of the iterator.
+This token can be used to continue an operation in a separate thread or process.

+    .. function:: move_to(token : string)

+        Restore an iterator to the state stored in a token.
+This will wipe out any data that is has already been loaded in the iterator.

 ===========
  Streaming
 ===========